- Prospective Students

 Education for Ministry: Our Perspective

-- a dialogue with the reality of God’s presence and reign in the world.
-We believe that education is to be in service to the living Christ who sought to serve others, guided and empowered by the Holy Spirit, and committed to the values by which the reign of God is governed.
-We learn from and teach one another to gain a liberating perspective on ourselves, our life, our task, and our calling in this world.
-Above all, education is experienced in an environment of prayerful openness that reflects the openness of God
+- a dialogue with the reality of God’s presence it the city.
+We believe that education is to be in service like Christ who sought to serve others, guided and empowered by the Holy Spirit, and committed to the values by which the reign of God is governed.
+We learn from and teach one another to gain a liberating perspective on ourselves, our lives, our tasks, and our calling in this world.
+Above all, education is experienced in an environment of prayerful openness to the urban context that reflects the openness of God to the world.

-Programs of study at NYTS are designed for mature, working men and women who are either already in ministry or who are contemplating a shift from a secular to a religious vocation.
-Classes are offered in the evening or at other times that are accessible to those who work in secular employment.
+Programs of study at NYTS are designed for mature, working men and women who are either already in ministry, are contemplating a shift from a secular to a religious vocation, or are seeking the realize their ministry in the world.
+Classes are offered in the evening or at other times that are accessible to those who work in secular employment with significant online learning support.
 Students will find the emphasis upon learning in community a recurring theme in the curriculum.
-The rich diversity of cultural, racial, confessional, and religious identities found within the classrooms of NYTS is seen as an important resource in this regard.
-Students will also find that a strong emphasis is placed upon the churches and other faith-based communities that are the Seminary’s partners in the educational venture as together we work to transform the world.
+The rich diversity of cultural, racial, orientational, confessional, and spiritual identities found within the classrooms of NYTS is embraced as an important resource in this regard.
+Students will also find that a strong emphasis placed upon the churches and other faith-based communities that are the Seminary’s partners in the educational venture as together we work to transform the world.